jullienl/HPE-Synergy-OneView-demos/Powershell/OneView/README.md

 ### [Click here to download the function (right click to save)](https://github.com/jullienl/OneView-demos/blob/master/Powershell/OneView/Invoke-HPOVeFuse.ps1)

 ## Parameter `composer`
   IP address of the Composer.
-Default: 192.168.1.110
+Default: *192.168.1.110*

 ## Parameter `composerusername`
   OneView administrator account of the Composer.
-Default: Administrator
+Default: *Administrator*

 ## Parameter `composerpassword`
   password of the OneView administrator account.
-Default: password
+Default: *password*

 ## Parameter `compute`
   The server hardware resource to efuse.
 This is normally retrieved with a `Get-HPOVServer` call.
-  Can also be the Server Hardware name, e.g. Frame2-CN7515049L, bay 4.
+  Can also be the Server Hardware name, e.g. *Frame2-CN7515049L, bay 4*.
   Accepts pipeline input `ByValue` and `ByPropertyName`

 ## Parameter `interconnect`
   The interconnect hardware resource to efuse.
 This is normally retrieved with a `Get-HPOVInterconnect` call.
-  Can also be the Interconnect Hardware name, e.g. Frame1-CN7516060D, interconnect 3.
+  Can also be the Interconnect Hardware name, e.g. *Frame1-CN7516060D, interconnect 3*.

 ## Parameter `appliance`
-  The serial number of the composable infrastructure appliance resource to efuse; e.g. UH53CP0509.
+  The serial number of the composable infrastructure appliance resource to efuse; e.g. *UH53CP0509*.
   This is normally retrieved with a `(Get-HPOVEnclosure).applianceBays.serialnumber` call.

 ## Parameter `FLM`
-  The serial number of the frame link module resource to efuse; e.g. CN7514V012.
+  The serial number of the frame link module resource to efuse; e.g. *CN7514V012*.
   This is normally retrieved with a `(Get-HPOVEnclosure).managerbays.serialnumber` call.

 ## Example